nasa/cumulus/docs/deployment/README.md

 ### Sample config.yml

-Descriptions of the fields can be found in [IAM Configuration Descriptions](deployment/config_descriptions.md).
+Descriptions of the fields can be found in [App Configuration Descriptions](deployment/config_descriptions.md#app-configuration).

 ```
 <cumulus-deployment-name>: